 It's possible to get approved for a conforming conventional loan with a credit score as low as 620, although some lenders may look for a score of 660 or better.
 Even if you can qualify for a conventional loan, though, your interest rate will largely depend on your credit score and overall credit history.
 The better your credit is, the less you'll pay in interest over the life of the loan.

 You can find conventional mortgage loans with a down payment requirement as low as 3%, and some lenders have special programs that offer up to 100% financing.
 However, if you don't put down 20% or more, the lender typically requires you to pay private mortgage insurance, which can cost between 0.3% and 1.5% of your loan amount annually.

 Conventional loans typically run for 30 years, but it's possible to qualify for a 15- or 20-year conventional mortgage loan.

-Is a Conventional Loan Better Than a Government-Backed Loan?
+How Is a Conventional Loan Different From a Government-Backed Loan?

-The right loan depends on your financial situation.
-If you have high credit scores of at least 740 and you can afford to make a 20% down payment a conventional mortgage may offer the best interest rate and lowest fees.
-It can also be easier to qualify for a conventional mortgage.
-Loans backed by the VA and USDA have strict eligibility requirements.
+If you're trying to decide between a conventional loan and a government-insured loan, the right one for you depends on your financial situation.
+If you have high credit scores of at least 740 and you can afford to make a 20% down payment, a conventional mortgage may offer the best interest rate and lowest fees.

-If your credit scores are currently low, you may find it easier to obtain an FHA-insured loan.
-FHA-insured loans charge upfront fees and ongoing charges that add to your mortgage cost.
+If your credit scores are currently low, however, you may find it easier to obtain an FHA-insured loan.
+Just keep in mind that FHA-insured loans charge their own form of mortgage insurance, called the mortgage insurance premium, that includes an upfront fee and ongoing charges that add to your mortgage cost.